gilch/hissp/README.md

 They're more reusable and composable.
 Therefore it makes sense for macros to delegate to functions where possible.
 But such a macro should work in the same module.
-This requires incremental compilation of forms, like the repl.
+This requires incremental compilation of forms, like the REPL.

 #### Modularity
 The Hissp language is made of tuples, not text.
-The basic reader included with the project is just a convenient way to write them.
+The basic reader included with the project just implements convenient way to write them.
 It's possible to write Hissp in readerless mode by writing the tuples in Python.

 It's also possible for an external project to provide an alternative reader with different syntax, as long as the output is Hissp tuples.

 Because Hissp produces standalone output, it's not locked into any one Lisp paradigm.
-It could work with a Clojure-like, Scheme-like, or Common-Lisp-like libraries.
+It could work with a Clojure-like, Scheme-like, or Common-Lisp-like reader, function, and macro libraries.

-It is a goal of the project to support a more Clojure-like reader and standard library.
+It is a goal of the project to support a more Clojure-like reader and function/macro library.
 But this will be an external project in another repository.

 ## Show me some Code!
+Or, the Hissp tutorial.

 ### The obligatory Hello, World!
 ```lisp